An expression of love

 Along the way, I’ve learned a lot.
 As an older (wiser?!) busy, professional woman, a partner, a mum (and grand-mum!) and a friend, two things stand out:

 1. Women hold the family – and the world – in the palm of their hand and it’s a very heavy responsibility.
 The struggle with overwhelm, fatigue and the feeling that we need to do more, be more and care more haunts us daily.
 Our health and happiness is suffering – and so is our ability to hold it together.

 2. Our inspiration never dies – one’s purpose and mission isn’t a destination – it’s a wonderful journey with twists, turns and surprises!

-And so a new journey began with a renewed purpose, to help women make the rest of their life, the BEST of their life.
+And so with a renewed sense of purpose, with Izabella Natrins – Food Health Lifestyle I set out on a journey of information, education, inspiration and coaching support to help women make the rest of their life, the BEST of their life.

 Izabella Natrins – Food | Health | Lifestyle

 As a Certified GAPS Practitioner (Intestinal & Digestive Health), a Food & Lifestyle Health Advocate, a qualified Nutritional Chef and an experienced health researcher & writer, I’ve learned from helping scores of others – and from the experience of my own health challenges – that our food and our lifestyle is THE solution to much better health at any age.

 As a partner, a mum & a grand-mum, I know ‘busy’!
 All around me I see women like me, who are tired of being tired and tired of struggling.